Emergency Food and Shelter Program

 How Are Emergency Food and Shelter Program Funds Used?

-Program funds are used to provide the following, as determined by the Local Board in funded jurisdictions:
+Emergency Food and Shelter Funds are dispersed to and used by nonprofit or governmental organizations to provide the following, as determined by the Local Board in funded jurisdictions:

 - Food, in the form of served meals or groceries.